SIGNIFICANT ACCOUNTING POLICIES FOR THE FY 2024-25

 Other Employee Benefits such as Leave Fare Concession (LFC), Silver Jubilee Award, etc., are provided for based on actuarial valuation.

-In respect of overseas branches and offices, the benefits in respect of employees other than those on deputation are valued and accounted for as per laws prevailing in the respective countries.
+In respect of overseas branches and offices, the benefits in respect of employees other than those on deputation are accounted for as per laws prevailing in the respective countries.

 The valuation method used for defined benefit obligations for employee benefits is ‘Projected Unit Credit Method'.